vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Wednesday 2026-02-25, I skipped all exercises.
 This was because of delays created by a lengthy informal catch-up meeting with work colleagues.

+## 2026-02-26: reduced outdoor jogging and skipped strength exercises

+On Thursday 2026-02-26, I went for outdoor jogging.
+The temperature was 71 degrees Fahrenheit, so it was "slightly degraded conditions" according to my [jogging guidelines](../../profile-information/physical-exercise/jogging-and-return-walking-with-history.md).
+The applicable threshold was therefore 1.67 miles, but I jogged around 1.45 miles.
+Leg fatigue (and more specifically lower leg fatigue) was the constraining factor.

+This is very similar to the Tuesday 2026-02-24 incident.
+I'm inclined toward one of these hypotheses:

+* The slightly degraded conditions adjustment is inaccurate, and a bigger adjustment is needed, at least if I am wearing a sweatshirt when going outdoors at these temperatures.

+  It may be better to either jog indoors or not wear the sweatshirt.

+  I will continue to collect more data points and make a decision after I do so.

+* I have a (probably temporary) reduction in jogging stamina.

+I also skipped strength exercises.
+This was due to a mixture of fatigue and wanting to conserve time for stuff later in the day.